niuers/Distributed-System-Design-Review/Load Balancer.md

 Modern general-purpose load balancers, such as NGINX Plus and the open source NGINX software, generally operate at Layer 7 and serve as full reverse proxies.
 Rather than manage traffic on a packet-by-packet basis like Layer 4 load balancers that use NAT, Layer 7 load balancing proxies can read requests and responses in their entirety.
 They manage and manipulate traffic based on a full understanding of the transaction between the client and the application server.

 Some load balancers can be configured to provide Layer 4 or Layer 7 load balancing, depending on the nature of the service.
 As mentioned previously, modern commodity hardware is generally powerful enough that the savings in computational cost from Layer 4 load balancing are not large enough to outweigh the benefits of greater flexibility and efficiency from Layer 7 load balancing.

+1. The more accurate term for layer 4 is “Layer 3/4 load balancing” – because the load balancer bases its decision on both the IP addresses of the origin and destination servers (Layer 3) and the TCP port number of the applications (Layer 4).
+The more exact term for “Layer 7 load balancing” might be “Layer 5 through 7 load balancing” because HTTP combines the functions of OSI Layers 5, 6, and 7.

 ## Types of Load Balancer